jmcarcell/trackvalidation/README.md

 - `cfg` contains configuration files which can be used across folders

 ## Old text from here:

-For basic validation, both muons and ttbar are used.

-The tracking validation is run using the module `$ILCSOFT/ClicPerformance/HEAD/Tracking/ClicEfficiencyCalculator` on `REC` files.
-This can be run again including only this module in `$ILCSOFT/ClicPerformance/HEAD/clicConfig/clicReconstruction.xml`.

 Currently, the following macros can be used to produce efficiency, fakerate and duplicates summary in case of muons, electrons, and pions:
 - `macros/plot_duplicates_singleParticle.C`